jiechen257/personal-gallery/README.md

-## As a graphic hosting service used in daily life
+## As an image hosting service used in daily life